Biliary Colic – Symptoms, Causes & Treatment (Gallbladder Pain)

 Book a Consultation

-If you have experienced recurrent upper abdominal pain, specialist assessment by Dr David Joseph can clarify whether gallstones are the cause.
+If you have experienced recurrent upper abdominal pain, assessment can help determine whether gallstones are the cause and whether treatment is required.

 Related Upper Gastrointestinal Conditions